 Usage scenario 1 - Indoor use on a museum school visit: A class teacher decides to visit the city museum with a class of students and communicates with a moderator of Culture Gate in order to create a private user group for the class, with her/him as the group leader.
 Moreover, the class teacher asks students to install CGC to their smartphones and create accounts.
 The teacher informs moderators about the user accounts to be added to the user group.
 When the class visits the museum, the teacher informs students to sign in Culture Gate and navigate to "Indoor Functionality" screen (Figure 2) to start using CGC's indoor service.
 Students consults the teacher about capturing artifacts, making notes stating their point of view and sending them to Culture Gate.
-The teacher can use CGC to record an audio file with museum's conducted guide.
-When the visit is over, the teacher accesses and checks the content contributed by students.
+The teacher accesses and checks the content contributed by students.
 Afterwards the teacher publishes the content with visibility only to group members.
 In the next lesson, she/he will be able to discuss this museum visit with the students and publish the corresponding virtual tour to the public.